svsticky/sadserver/README.md

 1. Bootstrap the host for either production or staging.
 `$ ./scripts/run-playbook.sh (production|staging) bootstrap-new-host.yml`
 You do not need to enter a SUDO password, but you do need to enter the correct Vault password.
+(Can usually be found in bitwarden).
 At the end of the process you will receive a newly generated SUDO password, which you will need in the next step.
+(Save this in bitwarden for future reference).

 1. Run the main playbook for either production or staging.
 `$ ./scripts/run-playbook.sh (production|staging) main.yml`